 Our confidence in the Modern Leather Case’s ability to withstand the impact of many drops is the primary reason we’re recommending it above the other ones we’ve tested, but we also appreciate its aesthetic appeal.
 The leather Nomad uses feels supple and is immediately eye-catching.
 If you want an iPhone case that’ll look nice at formal events, this is the one to get.
 Nomad offers it in four colors, so you can find the one that suits you best.

 It sounds silly, but the leather Nomad used for this case actually made our iPhone 14 Pro Max more pleasurable to hold, it’s that soft.
 The textured sides and raised buttons made this case easier to grip, and we never had an issue pushing the power and volume buttons.
-The speaker cutouts at the bottom of the phone were large enough for sound to come through without getting muffled.
+The speaker cutouts at the bottom of the phone were large enough for the sound to come through without getting muffled.
 We also found there was ample space for us to get a cable through the Lightning Port cutout for times when MagSafe charging wasn’t an option.

 The one thing you should know about any leather MagSafe case is that it’ll start showing dings and scratches very quickly.
 That’s the reality of any leather item.
-This case will look worn over time, but in an aesthetically pleasing way.
+This case will look worn over time but in an aesthetically pleasing way.
 If you’re the type of person who wants to keep their MagSafe case looking pristine after years of daily use, you should likely look elsewhere.
-Previous generations of Nomad’s Modern Leather Case have kept our iPhone in tip-top shape, and showed battle scars that saved us from innumerable trips to the Apple store.
+Previous generations of Nomad’s Modern Leather Case have kept our iPhone in tip-top shape and showed battle scars that saved us from innumerable trips to the Apple store.
 If you’re fashion-forward but want a MagSafe case that provides ample protection, this is the one to get.